rgdlr/jobarcelona-spoonacular/README.md

-# (🥄) JOBarcelona · Spoonacular
+# ( 🥄 ) JOBarcelona · Spoonacular

-> Jobarcelona-spoonacular is used for discovering recipes from all over the world
+> Jobarcelona-spoonacular is used for discovering recipes from all over the world.

 The repository is a frontend project which includes a web application for discovering recipes.
 This is achieved using a random generator and providing a search and filter system for making queries.
 Data is retrieved from the [Spoonacular Food API](https://spoonacular.com/food-api).